LesiK88/SimpleHTMLAnalyzer/README.md

 - among elements selected on the previous step the algorithm then chooses closest elements to target based on Levenshtein distance between XPaths.
 The latter is the resulting set.

-Provide the app the following arguments: <Path to html with target> <Path to diff html> <target element id>
+Provide the app the following arguments: Path to html with target, Path to diff html, target element id